 The ordinary rules of copyright mostly apply to the reproduction right in musical works.
-The most notable exception is the statutory "cover verThe songs can be heard and compared at the Music Copyright Infringement Resource. sion" or mechanical license in Section 115 that allows others to record and sell sound recordings if they pay a fixed royalty to the copyright owner of the musical work.
+The most notable exception is the statutory "cover version" or mechanical license in Section 115 that allows others to record and sell sound recordings if they pay a fixed royalty to the copyright owner of the musical work.
 In addition, a few types of license are so conventional in the music industry that they might as well be part of the Copyright Act.
 The most important are the print rights license for publishing sheet music and lyrics, and the synch license for putting music on soundtracks.